codingphun/aws-serverless-workshop/DevOps/0_CodeStar/README.md

 </p></details>
 <p>

 Congratulations!
 You have successfully create a serverless web service project using CodeStar.
-In the next section, you will use a Git client to clone the repository to your workstation.
+In the next section, you will learn how to launch AWS Cloud9 IDE.

-## Clone CodeCommit Git Repository
+## Launch AWS Cloud9 IDE

-**Goal:** From the CodeStar dashboard for the `uni-api` project, find the CodeCommit instructions to clone the Git repository to your local workstation.
+**Goal:** From the CodeStar dashboard for the `uni-api` project, lauch AWS Cloud9 IDE.

 <details>
-<summary><strong>HOW TO clone the CodeCommit git repository (expand for details)</strong></summary><p>
+<summary><strong>HOW TO AWS Cloud9 IDE from CodeStar (expand for details)</strong></summary><p>

 1. In the upper right corner of the CodeStar project dashboard browser window, click the **Connect Tools** button.